the-turing-way/the-turing-way/chapters/open_science.md

 When a project is open source, that means anybody can view, use, modify, and distribute your project for any purpose.
 These permissions are enforced through an open source license.
 Open source is powerful because it lowers the barriers to adoption, allowing ideas to spread quickly.
 In its most basic form open sourcing your software simply means putting your code online where it can be viewed and reused by others.

 Many of the most widely used research software is open source.
 Perhaps the paradigmatic example is the scikit-learn Python package for machine learning (Pedregosa et al., 2011), which, in the space of just over five years, has attracted over 500 unique contributors, 20,000 individual code contributions, and 2,500 article citations.
 Producing a comparable package using a traditional closed-source approach would likely not be feasible, and would, at the very least, have required a budget of tens of millions of dollars.
-While scikit-learn is clearly an outlier, hundreds of other open-source scientific packages that support much more domain-specific needs depend in a similar fashion on unsolicited community contributions e.g., the NIPY group of projects in neuroimaging (Gorgolewski et al., 2016).
-Importantly, such contributions not only result in new functionality from which the broader scientific community can benefit, but also regularly provide their respective authors with greater community recognition, and lead to new project and employment opportunities.
+While scikit-learn is clearly an outlier, hundreds of other open source packages that support much more domain-specific needs depend in a similar fashion on unsolicited community contributions e.g., the NIPY group of projects in neuroimaging (Gorgolewski et al., 2016).
+Importantly, such contributions not only result in new functionality from which the broader community can benefit, but also regularly provide their respective authors with greater community recognition, and lead to new project and employment opportunities.

 Researchers that make use of open source software often make changes to them such as adding features they need for their own research, or fixing bugs.
 They can then contribute these improvements back to the main project so the wider community can take advantage of them.